Anti-Inflammatory Diet Plan →

 • Fresh basil – This compliments the other flavors on the board, clears your palate, and it has great nutritional value, too!

-• Coffee – My choice is, hands down, an iced bulletproof coffee
+• Coffee – My choice is, hands down, a dairy-free espresso con panna

 • Gouda and soft Brie cheeses